buckbaskin/formak/docs/thinking-with-formak.md

 # Thinking With FormaK

+Before getting started with FormaK, it can be helpful to know some of the concepts that will come up and how FormaK thinks about the problem space.

 FormaK helps take a model from concept stage to production.
 This is done by taking the model through different stages of development.
 1. Model definition - detailed model of features